Guidance to help provide free meals to disadvantaged 16 to 18 year old students in further education funded institutions.

 - any student who becomes eligible for free meals after the threshold has been introduced will also continue to receive free meals during the Universal Credit rollout.
 This will apply even if they subsequently become ineligible during this period because their household earnings rise above the new threshold

 Institutions do not need to carry out any further eligibility checks for these protected families during this period.
 They may wish to note the students as ‘protected’ in their free meals auditable records.

-Institutions should seek to identify students who are eligible to receive free meals under the transitional protection by speaking to the student’s previous school or their local authority (in the case of FSM) or to their previous further education funded institution (in the case of free meals in further education).
-The information may also be available on the Common Transfer file where institutions have signed up to the Department’s for Education’s school-to-school system, although the Department recognises this may not be appropriate for all further education funded institutions.
+Institutions should seek to identify students who are eligible to receive free meals under the transitional protection.
+For example, by speaking to the student’s previous school or their local authority (in the case of FSM) or to their previous further education funded institution (in the case of free meals in further education).
+The information may also be available on the Common Transfer file where institutions have signed up to the DfE’s school-to-school system, although the Department recognises this may not be appropriate for all further education funded institutions.
 The Department is also exploring options for providing historical free school meals (FSM) information to help institutions identify students who are protected and should continue to receive a free meal.

 A student who has not previously claimed free meals is only eligible to receive one when they, or a responsible adult on their behalf, have made a successful application to the institution where they are enrolled.
 Once Universal Credit is fully rolled out, any students receiving free meals who no longer meet the eligibility criteria at that point (because they are earning above the threshold) will continue to receive protection until they complete their 16 to 19 funded education.
 19+ continuers and students aged 19 and over with EHCPs will continue to receive protection until the end of their current programme of study.

-Student who apply after 1 April 2018 and who have household earnings above the threshold will not be eligible for free meals.
+Student who make a first application for in the 2019 to 2020 academic year and who have household earnings above the threshold will not be eligible for free meals.